monicagiraldochica/bash_tutorial/content9.md

 file2.txt:"B11133232" "Group1" "456" "MissingData"
 ```

 With the `grep` command, you must include the backslash before the quotation marks (`\"`) if you want to search only those lines that contain the string that includes the quotation marks.
-Otherwise, it will interpret the search value as B11133232 and not "B11133232".
+Otherwise, it will interpret the search value as `B11133232` and not `"B11133232"`.

-***Example 14:** Print the line(s) of file3.csv that contain the values B11108399 or B11108326.
+**Example 14:** Print the line(s) of `file3.csv` that contain the values `B11108399` or `B11108326`.

-This search has the following rules: We're looking for words that start with the following seven characters: B111083, the 8th character can be a 9 or a 2, and the last character can be a 9 or a 6.
-So, in the grep command, we replace the 8th character by [92] to indicate that it can have any of those two values, and the last character by [96] to indicate that it can have value 9 or 6.
+This search has the following rules: We're looking for words that start with the following seven characters: `B111083`, the 8th character can be a `9` or a `2`, and the last character can be a `9` or a `6`.
+So, in the grep command, we replace the 8th character by `[92]` to indicate that it can have any of those two values, and the last character by `[96]` to indicate that it can have value `9` or `6`.

 ```bash
 $ grep B111083[92][96] file3.csv